 How to do Downward Facing Dog (Adho Mukha Svanasana)

 Right up front, let’s talk about one of the most common problems with Downward Facing Dog: the feet.
 Beginners tend to have trouble getting their feet the proper distance apart.
 Your feet should not be as wide as the mat.
 Neither should they be touching.
 They should be hip distance apart.
 A lot of people overestimate that distance.
-It doesn’t mean how wide the flesh on your thighs is.
+It doesn’t mean how wide the your thighs are.
 Instead, picture drawing a line straight down from where your femur (thigh bone) inserts into your pelvis on each side, then extending that line so it shoots out your heels.
 Set up with the outer edges of your feet parallel to one another, which may mean that your toes are turned in ever so slightly.
 When the feet are in this position, it allows your legs to carry their fair share of weight.

 1. Begin on your hands and knees with your wrists under your shoulders.
 Extend your legs back to come into a Plank position.
 Don’t worry, we won’t stay here long!
 Moving from Plank is a good way to ensure that your hands and feet are the proper distance apart.
-(NB: pushing back from a hands and knees position tends to give you a short Dog.)
+(NB: pushing back directly from a hands and knees position tends to give you a short Dog.)

 2. From Plank, press into your palms and lift your hips, drawing them toward the back of your mat.
 Have the shape of an inverted V in your mind.